When it comes to fraud, knowledge is power. Don't be fooled by criminals. Arm yourself by reading the tips below.

 Identity Theft Self-Defense Tips:

-- Do not give personal information over the phone, email or internet unless you make the initial contact.
+- Do not give personal, account, or payment information over the phone, email or internet unless you make the initial contact.

 - Shred everything, including credit card receipts, old bank statements, medical statements, bills, and pre-approved credit card offers.

-- Do not enter account information in emails you believe to be from a financial institution.
+- Do not enter account or payment information in emails you believe to be from a financial institution (nbkc will never ask you for this information via email).

 - PIN numbers and passwords should be protected.
 Be watchful at ATMs.
 Thieves will stand close enough to see PIN numbers punched in by users.